georgebabarus/magento-filesystem-extension/docs/README.rst

       Install one of the filesystem driver module eg: Bb_StorageS3.

-      A driver will be basically a class implementing basic operations read/write on files or directory. (see: Magento\Framework\Filesystem\DriverInterface)
+      A driver will be basically a class implementing basic operations read/write on files or directories. (see: Magento\Framework\Filesystem\DriverInterface)

       Configure directory mapping to save and serve files directly from storage service.